Deutsch English

 Types of Human Trafficking

 According to the federal situation report by the BKA, human trafficking for the purpose of sexual exploitation takes up the majority of all investigations.
-There were 346 cases with 476 victims, 90% of which were female, in the year 2022 alone (+18,3% compared to the year prior).
+In 2023, there were 299 cases involving 406 victims, over 90% of whom were female. (+18,3% compared to the year prior).

 Nigerian Trafficking

-Many of those affected by human trafficking, who are counseled and guided by SOLWODI, are either from Nigeria or other westafrican nations.
+Many of those affected by human trafficking, who are counseled and supported by SOLWODI, come from Nigeria or other West African Countries.
 They are brought to Europe to be sexually exploited.
 The traffickers can rely on well-established networks, that enable them to smuggle the women across borders.
-In many cases so-called madames are at the heart of these networks.
-These are often women who fell victim to human trafficking themselves.
-However, nowadays more and more nigerian secret societies, e.g. Black Axe or Supreme Eye, push onto the market.
-These associations tend to be characterized by a remarkably high willingness to resort to violence.
-This type of organized crime has reportedly already found its way to Germany.
+Often so called "Madams" are central to this process, women who were often victims of human trafficking themselves.
+However, nowadays more and more nigerian secret societies, e.g. Black Axe or Supreme Eye, are penetrating the business.
+These associations tend to be characterized by a remarkably high willingness to use violence.
+An increasing spreas of this form of organized crime can also be observed in Germany.

 Continue reading